-- For interbank and debt issuing counterparties, the assessment relies on external rating. - For the remaining counterparties (the customer base), the assessment is based on the continuous monitoring of the loanbook by the Credit Risk Control function and the concept of watchlist. - Interbank and debt issuing counterparties
+- For interbank and debt issuing counterparties, the assessment relies on external rating. - For the remaining counterparties (the customer base), the assessment is based on the continuous monitoring of the loan book by the Credit Risk Control function and the concept of watch list.